Brickfield: Brickmoulding

 The brickmaking was done by 'gangs' of persons who were usually a family unit.
 They each had a 'berth', situated in front of a washback.
 It contained a bench with a pugmill behind.
 The pugmill had an inlet hopper, and moved the clay mix along a six-foot tube using an Archimedes screw.
 The pugging process cut up the clay and made it more pliable.
 Pugmills were attached to a power source by lineshafts and belting.

 The gang consisted of a 'temperer', who cut the clay out of the washback and loaded it into a wheeled barrow, and took it to the berth where he emptied it into the hopper.
 The 'flatie' took the extruded clay and rolled it in sand, and handed it to the moulder.
 The moulder had a rectangular mould that he sprinkled with sand, that slotted onto a base on the bench.
 The clay was thrown into the mould with great force.
-That done, tapping the mould release the newly formed brick (green brick).
-They were removed from the bench by the 'off bearer' who staked them next to the bench.
+That done, tapping the mould released the newly formed brick (green brick).
+They were removed from the bench by the 'off bearer' who stacked them next to the bench.
 A 'barrow loader' stacked 30 green bricks in a barrow.
 The 'pusher outer' wheeled the green bricks to a 'hack' where they would dry off.
 The hack would contain 1000 bricks stacked on boards, seven courses high.
 These were dried for 5 weeks losing about 2 lb in weight- these were now called 'white bricks'.